 - You will likely only receive a portion of your salary.
 If you are approved, you will not receive your entire salary.
 You will receive a portion which is usually 60-80%, depending on your policy.
 Make sure you review the exact terms of your policy to know what you should receive.
 Plan your new budget with that number minus taxes.

 - Benefits will likely end.
-Some policies will pay until retirement age, but most policies do have a limit, such as a 24-month maximum or to age 64.
-Check your policy for the exact number of years you can plan to receive benefits.
+Some policies will pay until retirement age, but most policies do have a limit, such as a 24-month maximum or when the claimant reaches age 65.
+Read your policy to determine how long you can plan to receive benefits.

-- Most mental health benefits are limited.
+- Most mental health claims are limited.
 Most policies have a minimal amount of time that you can receive benefits for mental health conditions like depression and anxiety.

 - The insurance company decides if you qualify.
 The insurance company and/or adjuster will determine if you are eligible for benefits.
 Your case will only go before a judge if you appeal the decision.
 It’s not uncommon for insurance companies to deny claims the first time.